Nadeem222/JAVASCRIPT-ASSIGNMENTS/README.md

-# JAVASCRIPT-ASSIGNMENTST
+# JAVASCRIPT-ASSIGNMENTS
-This repo for my javascript class assignment
+This repo is for my javascript class assignment